djbower/spider/README.md

     spider
     ```

-3. However, in general you will add an argument to use the parameters specified in an options file:
+3. However, in general you will add an argument to use the parameters specified in an options file.
+For example, from the root SPIDER directory:

     ```
     spider -options_file tests/opts/blackbody50.opts